 Digital marketing is about taking advantage of smart and innovative tools that were created to help give your business an edge when it comes to finding leads.
-The more you know about how many creative tools there are out there, just waiting to be utilized, the better off you’re going to be.
+The more you know about how many creative digital marketing tools there are out there just waiting to be utilized, the better off you’re going to be.

 But make no mistake about it: don’t assume that successful digital marketing is all about new devices, apps and websites.
 Digital marketing is still about one thing above all else: your customers.

 If you focus on the customer and understand what they want to see and learn from you, there are marketing tools that will enhance your efforts and help you expand your audience and maintain a base of loyal customers.

 So here are 25 digital marketing tools that have been proven to help the marketers who start using them.

 If you’re using social media accounts to reach your audience, there’s one popular site called Sprout Social that offers social media management, advocacy and analytics software for businesses.

 This site lets you communicate more effectively with customers on social channels, employing social media management tools that provide you with faster communication tools by allowing you to monitor, respond, and collaborate more quickly.

 For example, Sprout Social will collect social mentions from different networks, putting them in one place, and making it easier for you to manage your responses when your account has been mentioned or when you receive follower comments.
 It also allows you to schedule your content across platforms and add analytics.